-Six Sigma Black Belt certificate.
+- Six Sigma Black Belt certificate.
 The internationally recognized Black Belt certificate is considered among the highest professional qualification in the field of Six Sigma.
 A Black Belt is an employee at a managerial level or a technical specialist who is assigned the full responsibility to implement Six Sigma throughout the business unit.
 Black Belts are on site Six Sigma implementation experts, with the ability to develop, coach and lead cross-functional process improvement teams.
-The program consists of four one-month modules.
-Practical application of training is performed through each participant's projects and reviewed throughout the program.
-Additionally the application of Six Sigma methodology to the different business types: Manufacturing, Development, and Transactional processes are emphasized.

-Six Sigma Green Belt certificate.
+The program consists of four modules, each module is about 40 training hours.
+Practical application of training is performed through each participant's project and reviewed throughout the program.
+Additionally the application of Six Sigma methodology to the different business types: Manufacturing, Development, and Transactional processes are emphasized. - Six Sigma Green Belt certificate.
 A Green Belt is an employee of the organization who will participate in a Six Sigma project team.
 Green Belts are employees trained in Basic Six Sigma concepts, including project management, team building, general problem solving and statistical analysis.
-They work as a part of a team assigned to a given project, maintaining their operational roles in the organization.
+They work on part-time basis, as part of a team assigned to a given project while maintaining their operational roles in the organization.